 generic (no suffix) The generic <=4GB kernel.
-This kernel is the most optimized and will provide the best overall performance, however it lacks certain features required to take full advantage of the NightStar RT tools. trace The trace kernel.
-This kernel is recommended for most users as it supports all of the features of the generic kernel and in addition provides support for the kernel tracing feature of the NightTrace RT performance analysis tool. debug The debug kernel.
-This kernel supports all of the features of the trace kernel and in addition provides support for kernel-level debugging.
-This kernel is recommended for users who are developing drivers or trying to debug system problems.
+This kernel is the most optimized and will provide the best overall performance, however it lacks certain features required to take full advantage of the trace The trace kernel.
+This kernel is recommended for most users as it supports all of the features of the generic kernel and in addition provides support for the kernel tracing feature of the

+NightStar RT tools.

+NightTrace RT performance analysis tool.